 Black holes, dark matter, gravity, space, time and motion - these are phenomena that fascinate scientists and artists alike.
 Entangle / Physics and the Artistic Imagination presents painting, installation, fashion, architecture, sculpture, film, digital artwork and photography that are inspired by the science which reveals the fundamental forces that shape our world.

-As curator, Bildmuseet has invited Ariane Koek, founder of the Arts at CERN programme at the European Organization for Nuclear Research, to join us in compiling the exhibition.
-Arts at CERN invites artists to create work linked to the search for the universe's smallest component parts.
+As curator of the exhibition, Bildmuseet has invited Ariane Koek, founder of the Arts at CERN programme at the European Organization for Nuclear Research.
+The programme invites artists to create work linked to the search for the universe's smallest component parts.
 A number of the internationally recognised artists in Entangle have participated in the CERN programme and some of the works have been created especially for the Bildmuseet exhibition.

 The participating artists include Julius von Bismarck (Germany), Julian Charrière (Switzerland), Sou Fujimoto (Japan), Iris van Herpen (the Netherlands), Ryoji Ikeda (Japan, France), William Kentridge (South Africa), Rafael Lozano-Hemmer (Canada), Goshka Macuga (Poland, UK), Davide Quayola (Italy, UK), Solveig Settemsdal (Norway, UK), Sarah Sze (US), Keith Tyson (UK), Jorinde Voigt (Germany) and Carey Young (US, UK).